ethz-asl/voxgraph/README.md

 ## Install
 Voxgraph extends voxblox and runs on [ROS](https://www.ros.org/).
 Therefore start by installing and configuring these as described in the [voxblox installation instructions](https://voxblox.readthedocs.io/en/latest/pages/Installation.html).

-Next, clone this repository and its dependencies into your catkin workspace.
+Next, clone this repository and its dependencies into *the same* catkin workspace.
 If you have [SSH keys for GitHub](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) set up:
 ```shell script
 cd ~/catkin_ws/src